 During a treatment, the laser is aimed at specific points of the animal’s body for a period of a few minutes.
 Often, the patient appears to feel less pain afterwards and many apparently enjoy the process.
 While the treatment is non-invasive, some veterinarians remain reticent to recommend the relatively poorly-understood technique.

-Nevertheless, laser therapy may be a viable way to relieve your dog’s arthritis symptoms, and it may become a common treatment in the future.
+Nevertheless, laser therapy may be a viable way to relieve your dog’s arthritis symptoms.
 For the time being, you’ll just have to discuss the treatment with your vet and decide if you want to proceed.

 23. Ultrasound Therapy